-Other people may need prescription medicines to treat their symptoms or to help keep symptoms from coming back.
-And people who have ongoing problems may need to take a daily medicine.
+Some people may need prescription medicines to treat their symptoms or to help keep symptoms from coming back.
+These may be colchicine, non-steroidal anti-inflammatory drugs (NSAIDS), or steroid pills.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

-Current as of: April 1, 2019
+Current as of: November 9, 2022

 Author: Healthwise Staff

 Medical Review:E. Gregory Thompson MD - Internal Medicine & Nancy Ann Shadick MD, MPH - Internal Medicine, Rheumatology

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.

-©2006-2019 Healthwise, Incorporated.
+©2006-2023 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.